andychiare/blog/_posts/xxxx-xx-xx-creating-webcomponents-with-stencil.markdown

 Once you have prepared your build configuration, type the command `npm run build` to start the building task.

-After a few seconds you will find a `dist` folder in the root of the project folder with everything you need to use your brand new Web Component.
-This folder contains three subfolder and one file:
+After a few seconds, you will find a `dist` folder in the root of the project folder with everything you need to use your brand new Web Component.
+This folder contains three subfolders and one file:

 - `my-rating.js`
   This file is the entry point of our component.